Creating an agent submission pack for fiction is reasonably simple, with clear guidelines. But nonfiction book proposals can be a little trickier.

-But although I can’t guarantee outcomes, I can guarantee to show you how to write a book proposal that will really work for a literary agent and a publisher.
+In this article, I’ll show you how to write your own nonfiction book proposal that will work for a literary agent and a publisher.
 I’ll provide a sample proposal and give you examples of what to do (and what not to do) as you put your proposal together.

-And we’ll start off by considering what publishers actually want from you.
+We’ll start off by considering what nonfiction publishers actually want from you.
 Their wants drive what you need to give them.
 In effect, we can just build a template book proposal where all you have to do is fill in the blanks.

 - Prepare a query letter – include a book overview, target audience, USP, writing CV, and motivation for writing.